cvnd/trixbot/README.md

  ## Commands
  !trix help --- to see all available commands

  !trix inbox "inbox name" --- set the appropriate channel for Trix to post the messages.
 Make sure it has the appropriate (read, write) permissions!
-Include quotations.
+Include quotations/

  !trix settings --- view current settings (current inbox channel setting).

  /main [message] [mode (optional)] --- Slash command to mail message using Discord's built-in slash command features.
 Default mode is automatically set to 'anon,' but can be manually set to public for that message.
 On first use in a server, the interaction may fail.
 Re-send again and it should work properly.